 While we are glad to print poetry in metre and rhyme, we remember Randall Jarrell’s “Where poems have hearts, a metronome is beating here.”
 We believe that we can recognise poems of sound heart.
 Not being evangelical or overly partisan, we also print compelling free verse.

 We publish, too, a mix of stylish and engaged essays, reviews, interviews, polemics and appreciations.
 At times these are groundbreaking: our interviews with, for example, Philip Hobsbaum and the poet-scientist G. F. Dutton are the most extensive of their kind available.

 We have published new work by established poets including Edwin Morgan, Anne Stevenson, Wendy Cope, Anthony Hecht, Douglas Dunn, Robert Nye, Richard Wilbur, Kay Ryan, Vicki Feaver, Matthew Sweeney and many more, but are at least as proud of our discoveries, whether of individual poems or of poets previously unknown to us.We also love to highlight excellent yet neglected or overlooked figures.
 The contemporary poetry scene, for all its colour, has a short memory which has less to do with quality than with fashion.
 We try to honour literary quality, not literary fashion.

 The Dark Horse is in the tradition of the finest poetry magazines: engaged, at times contrarian, and with a commitment to excellence as we perceive it.

-2015 marks the 20th anniversary of The Dark Horse.
-To celebrate, we had three launch events, in Edinburgh, London, and New York, on 4th, 12th and 20th June respectively.
+2015 marked the 20th anniversary of The Dark Horse.
+To celebrate, we had three launch events, in Edinburgh, London, and New York, on 4th, 12th and 20th June respectively last year.
 Details here: